Commission on College Readiness

 Commission on Public Relations Advocacy and Advancement

-The Commission on Public Relations Advocacy and Advancement will focus on visioning and messaging for “friend” raising, coalescing internal and external partners around marketing and public relations campaigns that garner support for the two-year college and elevated fundraising (21st-Century Commission Recommendations 5, 6); collaboration with philanthropic organizations, and the private sector to drive investment in the nation’s community colleges (AACC Strategic Plan Strategy 2, #1 and 2); emerging trends in communications; and, sustain the 21st-Century Center to benefit all community colleges (AACC Strategic Plan Strategy 3, #1).
+The Commission on Public Relations Advocacy and Advancement will focus on visioning and messaging for “friend” raising, coalescing internal and external partners around marketing and public relations campaigns that garner support for the two-year college and elevated fundraising (21st-Century Commission Recommendations 5, 6); collaboration with philanthropic organizations, and the private sector to drive investment in the nation’s community colleges; emerging trends in communications; and, sustain the 21st-Century Center to benefit all community colleges.

 Commission on Small and Rural Colleges